Passion's Log

 Check Version and Test

-At this time, python and pip within the environment both point to 3.12 and are isolated from the system.
+At this point, python and pip within the environment point to 3.12 and are isolated from the system.

 python --version